-13.13 Overtime meal allowances and meal breaks - staff members shall be provided with an adequate meal at QPS's expense or paid a meal allowance of \$12.60 in lieu of the provision of such meal.
+13.13 Overtime meal allowances and meal breaks - staff members shall be provided with an adequate meal at QPS's expense or paid a meal allowance of \$12.85 in lieu of the provision of such meal.

-- (a) A staff member working day work required to work overtime for: - (i) more than 2 hours after ordinary ceasing time or for more than one hour continuing beyond 1800 on any normal working day; or shall be provided with an adequate meal at QPS's expense or paid a meal allowance of \$12.60 in lieu of the provision of such meal.
+- (a) A staff member working day work required to work overtime for: - (i) more than 2 hours after ordinary ceasing time or for more than one hour continuing beyond 1800 on any normal working day; or - (ii) more than 4 hours on a rostered day off or a scheduled day off, shall be provided with an adequate meal at QPS's expense or paid a meal allowance of \$12.85 in lieu of the provision of such meal.